WebChemistry/asset/README.md

 ### Description

-Integration of symfony/asset and symfony/web-link for nette
+Integration of symfony/asset for nette

 ### Installation